Stress

 Stress Alters Our Gut Function

 Our gut, immune system, and hormone system are closely connected, meaning stress can disrupt all three.
-Disruptions caused by periods of stress creates a cycle where poor gut health weakens immunity, making our body more vulnerable to Candida, SIBO, and other kinds of infections.
+Disruptions caused by periods of stress creates a cycle where poor gut health weakens immunity, potentially affecting digestive health, microbial balance, and recovery.

 SIBO and Stress